Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 ### Illustration

-Quite a lot of analysis has been completed prior to writing this proposal, using all possible 116 UKWA legs between 2010 and 2023.
+Quite a lot of analysis has been completed after the meeting and prior to writing this proposal, using all possible 116 UKWA legs between 2010 and 2023.
 The full analysis will not be written up in detail because it would take a long time to do so clearly.
-A quick summary will be provided in this document.
+This document is merely a brief summary.

 The scatter plot below shows the relationship between the 2-run averages being recorded by 25-ish percent versus 50-ish percent of the fleet.
 The phrase "ish" has been used because the actual calculation is based on [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division), essentially rounding down / towards zero.